almostengr/farmosnws/docs/setup.md

 5) Select the state and click Find

-6) Find the location taht is closest to the area that you want to pull data for.
+6) Find the location that is closest to the area that you want to pull data for.

 7) In the parenthesis next to the location, you will see a 4-character code.
 Copy this code.